dylanhogg/minimal-python-project-template/README.md

 See Makefile for quick utility commands for creation of venv, running the app, running tests etc.

-Includes mdc cursorrule files in `.cursor/rules`as per https://docs.cursor.com/context/rules
+Includes project cursor rule files in `.cursor/rules`as per https://docs.cursor.com/context/rules